 CHANGING A BENEFICIARY

-You can change your beneficiary at any time, and under the IRS Regulations, your minimum distributions are not measured by who you name as beneficiary.
+You can change your beneficiary at any time by filing the appropriate paperwork with the company.
+Your will will not govern who gets this asset, so make sure the beneficiary designation is current.
+Under IRS Regulations, your minimum distributions are not measured by who you name as beneficiary.

 Some employer-sponsored plans (401(k), pension and profit sharing plans, etc.) have restrictions on beneficiary options.
 If your plan will not let you do what you want, consider rolling your money into an IRA as soon as you can.
 If your money is in an IRA and the institution will not agree to what you want to do, move your IRA to one that will.